pikdum/blog/content/posts/thistle-tea-2025-update/index.md

 So now game objects, mobs, and players are all made up of the same components.
 Logic is now moved outside of the GenServer modules and into re-usable pure components.
-I took some inspiration from [Designing Elixir Systems with OTP](https://pragprog.com/titles/jgotp/designing-elixir-systems-with-otp/) for organizating things.
+I took some inspiration from [Designing Elixir Systems with OTP](https://pragprog.com/titles/jgotp/designing-elixir-systems-with-otp/) for organizing things.
 The goal is to have a nice functional core with a boundary layer made up of processes.

 As part of this, I did remove some functionality, mostly around combat.